-As part of the financial aid package for full-time students who are Graduate Student Trainee Stipend recipients on the Charles River Campus, the University will credit your student account for your individual participation in the Boston University Student BASIC Plan.
-Full-time students are eligible for this credit in each academic semester (Fall or Spring) in which Graduate Student Trainee Stipend recipient of at least $5,000.
-In each semester of eligibility, a credit payment for half the annual cost of the University Health Insurance Plan will be made directly to your student account shortly before the beginning of each semester.
+As part of the financial aid package for full-time students who are Graduate Student Trainee Stipend recipients on the Charles River Campus, the University will credit your student account for your individual participation in the Boston University Student Health Insurance Plan (SHIP) at the Basic level.
+Full-time students are eligible for this credit in each academic semester (fall or spring) in which you are a Graduate Student Trainee Stipend recipient of at least $5,000.
+In each semester of eligibility, a credit payment for half the annual cost of SHIP at the Basic level will be made directly to your student account at the beginning of each semester.

-How does the medical insurance fee get charged to my Boston University student account?
+How does the health insurance fee get charged to my Boston University student account?

-Boston University, Charles River Campus students, in the following categories, are automatically enrolled in the Boston University Student BASIC Plan and their student accounts are charged for the coverage:
+Boston University Charles River Campus students in the following categories are automatically enrolled in SHIP at the Basic level and their student accounts are charged for the coverage:

 Students certified as full-time; part-time students registered for 75 percent or more of a full-time course load (nine or more credit hours for most schools); and international students (students who are not US citizens and who do not have approved refugee or permanent resident status).

-What is the coverage period for students enrolled in the Boston University Health Insurance Plan?
+What is the coverage period for students enrolled in SHIP?

-How do I know if I am eligible for the medical insurance credit?
+How do I know if I am eligible for the insurance credit?